Super Metroid: Audio

-The music for Super Metroid was composed by Kenji Yamamoto and Minako Hamano, and uses 16-bit versions of music from previous games.
+The music was composed by Kenji Yamamoto and Minako Hamano, and uses 16-bit versions of music from previous games.
 The Super NES's sound hardware allowed the playback of samples simultaneously on eight channels, as opposed to three PSG channels and one noise channel of the NES.
 Yamamoto decided that rich and expressive sounds, such as a female chorus, would be required to portray the setting realistically.
 He composed the main theme by humming while riding his motorcycle from work.

 Yamamoto also served as a sound programmer, and wrote a program that sends sound data to the audio chip.
 He also created sound effects, including those created for an infant Metroid to convey different emotions.
-The simultaneous roles as a composer, a sound programmer and a sound effect creator gave Yamamoto ideas to produce a distinct Metroid soundtrack "with a sound programmer's ear, with a sound effect creator's ear, and with the approach methodology and theory of a composer."
+The simultaneous roles as a composer, a sound programmer and a sound effect creator gave Yamamoto ideas to produce a distinct Metroid soundtrack "with a sound programmer's ear, with a sound effect creator's ear, and with the approach methodology and theory of a composer".
 The arrangements and remixes of the game's themes were used in Metroid Prime and its sequels, because Yamamoto wanted to satisfy old Metroid fans, describing it as a "present" for them.

 A soundtrack album, Super Metroid: Sound in Action, was published by Sony Records on June 22, 1994.
 It contains 38 tracks and has a running time of 58:49.
 It includes the original Metroid soundtrack by Hirokazu Tanaka, and additional tracks arranged by Yoshiyuki Ito and Masumi Ito.

 Release

 The game was released by Nintendo in Japan on March 19, 1994, in North America on April 18, and in Europe on July 28.
 It was distributed on a 24-megabit cartridge.
 It was re-released through the Nintendo Power service in Japan on September 30, 1997.
 Super Metroid became available as a Wii Virtual Console game in North America on August 20, 2007, in Japan on September 20, and in Europe on October 12.
 In Super Smash Bros.
-Brawl, it is also one of the trial games available in the "Masterpieces" section, which uses Virtual Console technology to emulate older hardware and have time constraints.
-The game was later released on the Wii U Virtual Console in May 2013, initially available during the trial campaign for a cheaper price before reverting to its regular price the next month.
+Brawl, it is one of the trial games available in the "Masterpieces" section, which uses Virtual Console technology to emulate older hardware and have time constraints.
+The game was released on the Wii U Virtual Console in May 2013, initially available during the trial campaign for a cheaper price before reverting to its regular price the next month.
 The New Nintendo 3DS-specific Virtual Console also received the release in April 2016.
 In September 2017, Nintendo released the Super NES Classic Edition, which included Super Metroid among its games.
-Super Metroid and other Super NES games were added to the Nintendo Switch Online subscription service in September 2019.
+Super Metroid and other Super NES games were added to the Nintendo Classics service in September 2019.